and Reducing Risk

 Safety begins with hazard recognition: What can hurt me?
 But as important as it is to going home alive and well at the end of every day, recognizing the hazard is only half of the story.
 Answering the question, What do I do to keep that hazard from hurting me?
 Is what keeps someone safe.

-In four hours, the on-line workshop, Recognizing Hazards and Reducing Risk, teaches practical techniques for anyone to identify the hazards most likely to harm them at work:
+In four hours, the on-line or in person workshop, Recognizing Hazards and Reducing Risk, teaches practical techniques for anyone to identify the hazards most likely to harm them at work:

 - The Injury Triangle: What makes something harmful to me.

 - TIE: Three places to look for what can harm me.